Gun Violence and the 2021 Session

 Bills We are Supporting:

-During the 2020 Session, the General Assembly passed two important bills that were then vetoed by the Governor.
-We supported the successful overrides of these vetoes during the 2021 session:
+During the 2020 Session, the General Asembly passed two important bills that were then vetoed by the Governor.
+We will be seeing overrides of these vetoes when the 2021 session opens:

 HB 4/SB 208 - Public Safety- Rifles and Shotguns- Sales, Rentals, and Transfers - requires that a licensed firearms dealer facilitate the "transfer” of a rifle or shotgun.
 “Transfer” means a sale, a rental, a furnishing, a gift, a loan, or any other delivery, with or without consideration.
 A dealer may charge a reasonable fee for facilitating a transfer of a rifle or shotgun.
 The bill establishes penalties for violations.